ICN Romance and Intimacy Center

 Rule #3: Take slow steps as you try again!

 Just like anyone recovering from an accident, sexual activity may come slowly.. very slowly.. at first.
 We can’t expect to be able to dive right in, the first night afterwards, and have wild, glorious, athletic sex that lasts for hours.
-We may not be able to handle intercourse first, but we can try other forms of tenderness and arousal.
+We may not be able to handle intercourse first, but we can try other forms of cuddling, tenderness and arousal.
 The key is to any recovery is to go slowly, in small steps and be prepared to try something new if pain occurs.
 You’ll never know what you’ll discover next!

 Rule #4: Don’t doubt the presence of pain!

-Rule #5: Have Faith in Your Love for Each Other
+Rule #5: Have faith in your love for each other

 The presence of pain and chronic illness casts uncertainty on various portions of our lives but it does not change the love and caring we feel in our hearts.
-When we say “no, I can’t do this tonight,” we’re not saying that we don’t love our partners.
+When we say “No, I can’t do this tonight,” we’re not saying that we don’t love our partners.
 We are saying that right now, just at this very moment, our body isn’t strong enough.
 Always have faith and trust in your love for each other.

-Basically, if you are a good communicator about sex and if you were willing to explore a variety of sexual experiences, then you have a much better chance of having a good sexual life after IC.
-And, if not, take a moment to learn the from the successes of other couples!
+Can we blame IC and/or pelvic pain on the collapse of a relationship??
+Can we blame it on our inability to enjoy intimacy?
+If you are a good communicator about sex and if you were willing to explore a variety of sexual experiences, then you have a much better chance of having a good sexual life after IC/BPS.
+If not, take a moment to learn the from the successes of other couples!
 Communication, experimentation and optimism are the common factors of sexual success!

 Rule #7: Intimacy doesn’t always mean intercourse